barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 campaign, setting up a kiosk and exhibiting at a conference.
 The important thing is to have realistic estimations as to
 * how much offline marketing will cost (this implies some knowledge of the marketing space prices)
 * how much offline marketing *should* cost in order to be effective. <sup>[5](#footnote_5)</sup>

-online
-keyword bidding
-PPC costs
-affiliate networks

-offline
-cold calling, appointments in-person or in trade shows if the business depends on customer volumes (i.e. many little customers than a few big ones) how is this going to scale

-The third question to answer is "How do I know that I am not throwing money away?"

-The importance of offline advertising is thinning over time, as people come to see the real world as a disruption to their online activity.

-For specific non-digitally native customer segments (e.g. baby boomers and early GenX'ers) Offline maybe the only still has value to reach

-## Delivery

-The How of the business

 # In the next episode